CV-ZMH/human-action-recognition/README.md

 :boom: Fixed and cleaned for deepsort bbox input format as *xmin, ymin, xmax, ymax*.

-:boom: Added current frame detailed and config parameters in left side of the display.
+:boom: Added current frame details and config parameters in left side of the display.

 Table of Contents